 Forward-looking statements reflect our current views with respect to future events and are based on assumptions and subject to risks and uncertainties.
 Given these risks and uncertainties, the forward-looking statements and circumstances discussed in this MD&A may not occur, and you should not place undue reliance on these forward-looking statements.
-We discuss many of our risks in greater detail under "Risk Factors" (below) but additional risks and uncertainties, including those that we do not know about or that we currently believe are immaterial, may also adversely affect the forward-looking statements represent our estimates and assumptions only as of the date of this MD&A. We undertake no obligation and do not intend to update or revise these forward-looking statements, unless required by law.
+We discuss many of our risks in greater detail under "Risk Factors" (below) but additional risks and uncertainties, including those that we do not know about or that we currently believe are immaterial, may also adversely affect the forward-looking statements, our business, financial condition and prospects.
+Also, these forward-looking statements represent our estimates and assumptions only as of the date of this MD&A. We undertake no obligation and do not intend to update or revise these forward-looking statements, unless required by law.
 We qualify all of the information presented in this MD&A, and particularly our forward-looking statements, with these cautionary statements.